trustification/trustify-ansible/README.md

 # Red Hat Trusted Profile Analyzer Ansible collection

-The purpose of this Ansible collection is to automate the deployment of the Red Hat Trusted Profile Analyzer (RHTPA) service on Red Hat Enterprise Linux (RHEL).
+The purpose of this Ansible collection is to automate the deployment of the Red Hat Trusted Profile Analyzer (RHTPA 2) service on Red Hat Enterprise Linux (RHEL).

 > [!IMPORTANT]
 Deploying RHTPA by using Ansible is a Technology Preview feature only.